josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/⚖️_consent_and_purpose_limitation_failure_in_ml_rnd.md

 - safeguards against re-identification
 - non-deployment against individuals

-Private, product-driven ML R&D rarely meets these criteria.
+Most private, product-led ML R&D does not meet these criteria.

 Calling it “research” does not make it exempt.

 ---

-## Derived data is still personal data
+## 🧬 Derived Data Is Still Personal Data

 A common misconception is that: